 Find us on Google Maps

-The car park is on the left hand side off the B5289 at the summit of Honister Pass between the Borrowdale and Buttermere valleys.
+The car park is off the B5289 at the summit of Honister Pass between the Borrowdale and Buttermere valleys.

 How much does it cost to park?

 National Trust members can scan to park for free, but if you’re not a member don't forget some change as due to our rural location there is very limited mobile signal which means we can't take card or phone payment at all our car parks.
 Every penny directly funds our work in the valley to care for wildlife, walls, paths, cottages and farms.

 Perched at the top of Honister Pass this is a great place to pause as you drive the steep and narrow road up from Seatoller.
 Watch the scenery change as you leave the wooded valley of Borrowdale behind you and take in the wild fell views as you head over the top of this mountain pass and down into Buttermere.

 On a sunny day you can see the top of Glaramara but even when the cloud comes down it can be a dramatic and eerie spot as the fells tops disappear and re-emerge.
 Remember to check road conditions before heading up during cold weather.

 Head downhill or into the fells

 For a moderate downhill walk you can follow Hause Gill from its source as it joins the River Derwent and continues on to the village of Grange in Borrowdale, then take the bus back up to your car.
 If you’re looking for a more challenging day out you can head into the high fells from here with routes onto Great Gable, Haytacks, Fleetwith Pike and Dale Head.

 Honister YHA is next to our car park if you’re looking for an overnight stop.
 Honister is known for the slate mine first worked here in the 1700’s, still working today it also has a café, mine tours and a number of adventure experiences including a Via Ferrata.